pippinbarr/racers/process/variations.md

 ## You're going the wrong way

 Same game but the cars come pointing at you and fast, you inevitably will crash I suppose?

+### 2025-10-31

+This one basically works.
+Feels like maybe the opponents should be delayed a bit for it to be funnier?
+I made the score go down rather than up which I think is a nice touch personally.

 ## Freeway / n-lane racer (Codename: [Freeway](../&v=freeway))